xTachyon/reexport_from_dylib/README.md

 It turns out that Unixes take the complete opposite to Windows.
 On Unixes, everything is public (exported) by default, while on Windows, everything is not exported.

-# It works on Unixes.. right?
+# It works on Unixes!

-It does work.
+That's great, right?
+RIGHT?

+It's not great.
 But it works for the wrong reasons.
 Everything exported by default has a lot of problems.
 To cite a few reasons from GNU's page on [Visibility](https://gcc.gnu.org/wiki/Visibility):
 - It lets the optimiser produce better code.
 - It reduces the size of your DSO by 5-20%.
 - Much lower chance of symbol collision.